MahmoodMahmood/Motion-Planning-Demos/README.md

  Robotics motion planning demonstrations written in P5.js

-Hosted as a github page at: https://mahmoodmahmood.github.io/Motion-Planning-Demos/
+Hosted as a github page at: https://mahmoodmahmood.github.io/Motion-Planning-Demos/ or http://mpdemos.xyz/